memmaa/cock-heroine/README.md

 # Is this another funscript editor?
 No, for all of the reasons above.
-But, as they are a popular file format for storing sex hardware instructions, funscripts are supported.
+But, as they became a popular file format for storing sex hardware instructions, funscript support was added.

 # So what does it do then?
 Cock Heroine is designed specifically with Cock Hero games in mind.